bham-carpentries/git-novice-python-ci/_episodes/05-history.md

 > you'll see that it includes this hint:
 >
 > ~~~
-> (use "git checkout -- <file>..." to discard changes in working directory)
+> (use "git restore <file>..." to discard changes in working directory)
 > ~~~
 > {: .bash}
 >
 > As it says,
-> `git checkout` without a version identifier restores files to the state saved in `HEAD`.
+> `git restore` without a version identifier using the `--source` option restores files
-> The double dash `--` is needed to separate the names of the files being recovered
-> from the command itself:
-> without it,
-> Git would try to use the name of the file as the commit identifier.
+> to their state at the last commit, i.e. HEAD.
+This is generally what you will want to do!
 {: .callout}

 The fact that files can be reverted one by one